- Search The Registry

 - My Account

-*Les Payne was born this date in 1941.
-He was an African American journalist and editor.
+*Les Payne was born on this date in 1941.
+He was a Black journalist and editor.

 Leslie Payne was born in Tuscaloosa, Alabama, and grew up in Hartford, Connecticut.
-According to DNA analysis, he was descended in part from people from the African country, Cameroon.
+According to DNA analysis, he was descended partly from people from Cameroon.
 The first member of his family to attend college, Payne graduated from the University of Connecticut in 1964 with a degree in English.
-He was interested in pursuing a career in journalism, but as a black man he found no opportunities in the mainstream press.
+He was interested in pursuing a career in journalism, but as a black man, he found no opportunities in the mainstream press.
 Instead, Payne joined the army, where he eventually became a captain.
 He ended his army career with two years as an information officer, writing speeches for General William Westmoreland and running the army newspaper.

 He co-wrote a series of articles about the Symbionese Liberation Army and the kidnapping of Patty Hearst.
-These became the basis of his next book, The Life and Death of the SLA (Ballantine Books, 1976), credited to "Les Payne and Tim Findley, with Carolyn Craven".
-His reporting from South Africa during the 1976 Soweto Uprising was selected by the jury for a Pulitzer Prize in International Journalism, but the group's advisory board overruled their decision with no explanation.
-Despite being barred from the country, Payne returned to South Africa in 1985 to chronicle the changes that had taken place during the intervening years.
+These became the basis of his next book, The Life and Death of the SLA (Ballantine Books, 1976), credited to "Les Payne and Tim Findley, with Carolyn Craven."
+The jury selected his reporting from South Africa during the 1976 Soweto Uprising for a Pulitzer Prize in International Journalism, but the group's advisory board overruled their decision with no explanation.
+Despite being barred from the country, Payne returned to South Africa in 1985 to chronicle the changes that had occurred during the intervening years.

-After retiring from Newsday in February 2006, Payne continued to contribute his column to the paper until December 2008.
-As of 2011, he was writing a book about Malcolm X. Le Payne died unexpectedly on March 19, 2018.
+After retiring from Newsday in February 2006, Payne continued contributing his column to the paper until December 2008.
+In 2011, he wrote a book about Malcolm X. Le Payne died unexpectedly on March 19, 2018.